linkerd/website/linkerd.io/content/2-edge/features/httproute.md

   authentication policies][auth-policy].

 {{< warning >}}
-Outbound HTTPRoutes are **incompatible with ServiceProfiles**.
-If a [ServiceProfile](../service-profiles/) is defined for the parent Service of an HTTPRoute, proxies will use the ServiceProfile configuration, rather than the HTTPRoute configuration, as long as the ServiceProfile exists.
+**Outbound HTTPRoutes and [ServiceProfile](../service-profiles/)s provide overlapping configuration.** For backwards-compatibility reasons, a ServiceProfile will take precedence over HTTPRoutes which configure the same Service.
+If a ServiceProfile is defined for the parent Service of an HTTPRoute, proxies will use the ServiceProfile configuration, rather than the HTTPRoute configuration, as long as the ServiceProfile exists.
 {{< /warning >}}